 Can I minimize the amount of Estate Tax I'll owe?

 Yes, proper Estate Planning will help you identify and reach the goals you set for your estate.
-Most of all, it will help you to leave the kind of legacy you want to your family.
+Most of all, it will help you to leave the kind of legacy you want to your loved ones.

 Note: Tax laws are subject to change (consult your Tax Advisor)